Yogiexc/Yogiexc/README.md

 🎓 Informatics Student at UNS
 🌱 Currently learning Web Development (still a beginner, but excited to grow)
-💻 Interested in Computer Networking and how things work behind the scenes 🚀 Always eager to learn and build impactful tech solutions
+💻 Interested in Computer Networking and how things work behind the scenes

 📊 GitHub Stats